 Although it is impossible to eliminate all potential danger, the more obvious hazards should be addressed.
 Because of potential liability, property owners have a duty to visually inspect trees on their property for obvious hazards.
 Broken or dead limbs, contact with utility wires, or other damage that could compromise the strength or safety of the tree should be addressed.
 We can help you with this review and provide options to correct any issues.
 Although all trees will have some inherent risk, in many cases the courts are looking to see that measures were taken to reduce the potential for harm.

 Trees that are pruned properly from a young age tend to grow stronger and require less maintenance later in their life.
 Trees also need to be pruned to improve balance, allow proper air-flow, and better withstand heavy snow and ice.
-It is much better to prune trees regularly and avoid removing large amounts of the tree canopy.
-We will not remove more than 25-30% of a tree canopy because it protects the health of the tree.
 It is best to limit the extent of pruning during each growing cycle by spacing the needed pruning over several years.
+Industry standards recommend not removing more than 25-30% of a younger healthy tree and 10-15% of less vigorous mature tree canopies.

 Tree topping is the improper pruning of a tree in an attempt to drastically reduce its size.
 Topping is unhealthy and counterproductive.
 Excessive pruning beyond ANSI standards results in promoting rapid growth that is weaker as the tree tries to replace the lost foliage.
 It is sometimes better to remove the tree and re-plant a more suitable tree in the location.
 We have a dedicated crew that can help you take steps to enhance the health of your trees.